Counting acyclic and strong digraphs by descents: Strong Tournaments and Strong Digraphs

 \subsection{Strong Digraphs}

 We now find a generating function for the descent-edge polynomial for the set of strong digraphs.
-Before embarking on the proof, we need several preliminary definitions.
-Let $\Delta$ be the transformation that converts an exponential generating function to an Eulerian graphic generating function.
+Before beginning the proof, we need several preliminary definitions.
+Let $\Delta$ be the linear transformation that converts an exponential generating function to an Eulerian graphic generating function.
 That is,

-Let $D(x)$ be the Eulerian graphic generating function for the descent-edge polynomials of all digraphs.
-In any digraph on $[n]$, for each pair of vertices $s<t$, the descent $(t,s)$ is either included as an edge or it is not, and the ascent $(s,t)$ is either included or it is not.
-Thus, the descent-edge polynomial of the set of all digraphs on $[n]$ is given by $(1+uy)^{n \choose 2}(1+y)^{n \choose 2}$ and $D(x)$ is therefore
+Let $G(x)$ be the Eulerian graphic generating function for the descent-edge polynomials of all digraphs.
+To specify a digraph $D$ on $[n]$, for each possible edge $(s,t)$ we either include it in $D$ or exclude it.
+If $s>t$ then including $(s,t)$ as an edge contributes a factor $uy$ to the descent-edge weight of $D$ and excluding it contributes a factor of 1.
+Similarly, if $s<t$ then including $(s,t)$ as an edge contributes a factor $y$ to the descent-edge weight of $D$ and excluding it contributes a factor of 1.
+Since there are $\binom n2$ possible edges $(s,t)$ with $s>t$ and $\binom n2$ with $s<t$, the descent-edge polynomial of the set of all digraphs on $[n]$ is $(1+uy)^{n \choose 2}(1+y)^{n \choose 2}$ and therefore